webtorrent/webtorrent/docs/api.md

 ## `torrent.on('noPeers', function (announceType) {})`

-Emitted whenever a DHT, tracker, or LSD announce occurs, but no peers have been found.  `announceType` is either `'tracker'`, `'dht'`, or `'lsd'` depending on which announce occurred to trigger this event.
-Note that if you're attempting to discover peers from a tracker, a DHT, and LSD, you'll see this event separately for each.
+Emitted every couple of seconds when no peers have been found. `announceType` is either `'tracker'`, `'dht'`, `'lsd'`, or `'ut_pex'` depending on which announce occurred to trigger this event.
+Note that if you're attempting to discover peers from a tracker, a DHT, a LSD, and PEX you'll see this event separately for each.

 # File API